 Located north of Boise, Eagle is a fast-growing city in Idaho.
 In fact, the population is growing so quickly that the demand for housing is very strong, prompting builders to construct hundreds of new homes to meet the demand.

 You can see the demand on housing in Eagle simply by the rapid increase in average home prices, which now sits at just over $782,000.
 Over the past year, home prices have decreased by 3% though are expected to inch up over the next 12 months.

 People moving to Eagle are interested in the city’s proximity to Boise and its labor market while also having the convenience and privilege of the great outdoors and plenty of space.
 Lot sizes tend to be much bigger in Eagle compared to the center of Boise, giving residents plenty of space to roam, and the prices reflect that.

-Landlords can take advantage of handsome rents just over $2,000 a month, as well as high demand for housing and an upward trajectory in appreciation.
+Landlords can take advantage of handsome rents of just over $1,660 a month, as well as high demand for housing and an upward trajectory in appreciation.

 Twin Falls is located in the southern part of Idaho and boasts gorgeous landscapes and a quieter lifestyle compared to more bustling cities.
 That said, the local labor force is very strong, helping to attract workers of all ages, including those who are looking to rent instead of buy.

 If you want to buy an investment property in Idaho, you’ll need a mortgage to finance this expensive purchase.
 If so, Sammamish Mortgage is here to help.
-We are a family-owned Mortgage Company that offers borrowers in Washington, Oregon, Idaho, and Colorado many mortgage programs with flexible qualification criteria.
+We are a family-owned Mortgage Company that has been offering borrowers in Washington, Oregon, Idaho, and Colorado many mortgage programs with flexible qualification criteria since 1992.
 Get in touch with Sammamish Mortgage today!